Development of Eastern Wyoming College

 - Create an environment that enhances a sense of diversity, inclusive excellence, and campus engagement.

-Strategic Goal #2 - The College commits to developing and implementing an infrastructure that will support financial resources, facilities, quality educational programs, safe campus environment, and technological solutions that address current and future needs of the institution.
+Strategic Goal #2 - The College's practices, financial resources and services are poised to provide quality educational programs, services, and a safe environment to our students and employees.
+The College commits to developing and implementing an infrastructure that will support facilities, quality programs, and technological solutions to address current and future needs of the institution.

-- Develop and implement efficient processes that utilize human, economic, and environmental resources.
+- Efficiently utilize human, economic and environmental resources.

 - Attract, recruit, and retain high quality people.